 The Livewell Southwest Safeguarding Children Team provides specialist advice, training and support for all staff in relation to Child Protection and is committed to improving health outcomes for Children in Care (Looked After Children).

-The team also works with partner agencies such as the Police and Children’s Social Care, as well as Plymouth Safeguarding Children Board.
+The team also works with partner agencies such as the Police and Children’s Social Care, as well as Plymouth Safeguarding Children Partnership.

 Call 999 if a child is in real danger now.